rabinosona/webamp-desktop/README.md

 ### WIP playlist/EQ resize and hiding

-The main point of this repo is to fix the issue with the original implementation, that stretches across entire screen, blocking the UI interactions with the other apps unless switching the tab with Webamp-Desktop.
+The main point of this repo is to fix the issue with the original implementation, that stretches across entire screen, blocking the UI interactions with the other apps unless switching the Webamp Desktop window.

 This was remedied by rewriting the window size detection algorithm, but it's not perfect and it doesn't work well with the context menu and resizing the Winamp tabs, namely, the playlist and the equalizer tab.